hccdy/CJC-Toolbox/README.md

 + At least 2GHz Multi-Core CPU
 + At least Windows 7 SP1
 + FFmpeg and FFplay installed
++ Xz installed (to decompress a file faster and better in CJCMCG)

 ## About credit